-- Hike Distance: 1.5 & 4 mile Loop
+- Hike Distance: 1.5 & 4 mile Loop Round Trip

 - Difficulty: Medium

-- Duration: 1hr 30 min or 4hrs
+- Duration: Approx 1hr 30 min or 4hrs Round Trip

-- Dogs: Allowed on Leash
+- Dogs: Allowed On Leash

 1 – 1.5+ Mile Hike to the Greenland Overlook – (out and back) Take a left where the trail forks and head up to the overlook (about 3/4 mile).
 This is a great first option if you have children with you.
 The views of Pikes Peak may be the best in Douglas County, and you can see how the family is doing and decide whether or not you want to continue on the loop hike.